East Baton Rouge bars can reopen, state officials say, despite plenty of confusion locally

 The parish on Wednesday met criteria for the state's testing data regarding coronavirus to opt into reopening.

-Broome issued her "opt-in" letter in advance after city-parish officials assessed the direction the data was headed, but she also warned residents on Wednesday that opening bars doesn't mean residents should let up on the social distancing and masking practices that have gotten the parish this far.
+Broome issued her "opt-in" letter in advance after city-parish officials assessed the direction testing data was headed, though she warned residents not to let up on the social distancing and masking practices that have gotten the parish this far.

 When asked about the Metro Council vote, ATC Commissioner Ernest P. Legier Jr. said his agency did not plan on changing its position that bars in East Baton Rouge Parish were authorized to reopen because of Broome’s request on Monday.